Key Elements of Deepest Bodhichitta

 Yes.
 The five aggregates are the basis for labeling the “I,” “me.”
 We don’t label it on, you know, different parts of the wall.

 Why?
 Because they make up each moment of experience.
 That’s what the aggregates are all about.
 They are the ever-changing factors that make up each moment of an individual mental continuum’s experience.
 On the basis of that, if we wanted to connect the dots of each moment of experience in a continuum, the way to connect those dots would be with the label “me.”

 In the same way that you were talking about conventions and agreement, is suffering a conventional agreement?

 Yes, of course.
-We have moments of experience and it fits a certain convention, certain defining characteristics of a convention which is separate.
-And so when we label our experiencing, a certain type of experiencing, as suffering, what establishes that it’s suffering?
-Suffering is what this concept refers to.
+We have moments of experience, and they fit a certain convention, certain defining characteristics of a specific convention.
+When we label a certain type of experiencing something as suffering, what establishes that it’s suffering?
+Suffering is what the concept of suffering refers to.
 However, it doesn’t mean that it doesn’t exist.
 We do experience it, and it hurts.
 But it’s like an illusion.
-The problem is when we go, “Oh, I’m suffering,” and, “I’m so bad!”
-We encapsulate it in a big, solid, inflexible plastic.
-Then, “Ohhhhh, I’m suffering!”
+The problem is when we go, “Oh, I’m suffering, poor me!” we encapsulate it in a big, solid, inflexible plastic.
+Then we think, “Ohhhhh, I’m suffering!”

 You say that it cannot be proven.

 My students pointed out that if there were infinite lifetimes and infinite sentient beings, we couldn’t prove it.
 However, because there are infinite lifetimes and finite sentient beings, it could be proved.